Mathugo/mathugo.github.io/_posts/2025-05-30-Diffusion Language Models Inner Workings.md

 prompt = tokenizer(example, return_tensors="pt").to(device).input_ids
 ```

-Now, unlike like GPT-style models that generate one token at a time, diffusion models need to know their target length upfront.
-It's a bit like being asked to fill in a crossword puzzle, you need to know how many squares you're working with *in advance*.
-This might sound like a desing problem for open ended generation (it kind of is) but we can circumvent with [various strategies](https://arxiv.org/abs/2503.09573).
+Unlike GPT-style models that generate *one token at a time*, diffusion models generate N tokens simultaneously, where N is the number of masked tokens in the input sequence.
+This means they need to know the amount of masked tokens, that is, their target length, before they begin.
+We can think of it like filling out a crossword puzzle—you need to know exactly how many squares you're working with before you can start placing letters.
+This might sound like a design problem for open ended generation (it kind of is) but we can circumvent with [various strategies](https://arxiv.org/abs/2503.09573).

 To prepare our input, we create a sequence with the original prompt + 8 mask tokens `<mask>`.
-The `<mask>` tokens are the empty squares of the puzzle the model has to fill in.
+The `<mask>` tokens are the squares of the puzzle the model has to fill in.

 ```python